 An awesome instagram marketing guide.
 The ins and outs of posting properly

-Around the world, in 2022, social media apps are officially the sales sector for every brand.
+Social media apps are officially the sales sector for every brand.
 Marketers are steadily setting their sites on Instagram as the ideal lead generation platform and are manifesting a large follower base.
 Furthermore, since its inception in 2010 with a filtered photo of the founder's dog, the social media site has expanded dramatically (hi, Reels!) and will likely continue to do so.

 As Instagram enters its second decade of business, make sure you're fully up to speed on the newest trends and functionalities.
 In fact, according to Semrush, Instagram is among the top ten most-visited social media sites in the world, with 2.9 billion monthly visits.
 That's a lot of people looking at you.